Kiruyuto/renovate-config/README.md

 - Enables `Dependency Dashboard` for quick overview of dependencies
 - Assigns created PRs to the code owners
 - Rebases PRs whenever conflicts arise
-- Attempts to create PRs whenever your renovate config becomes out-of-date
+- Attempts to create migration PRs whenever your renovate config becomes out-of-date
 - & more!

 ## 📥 Usage